ZetaPossibly/Bespoke-Client/README.md

-# An Eschaton Project.
+> # An Eschaton Project.
-Made by zeta.
+> Made by zeta.

 **LICENCE is very important.
 Make sure to read it.**

+Bespoke Client *(Pre-Alpha)* v0.1

 ----
+## NOTE
+This project is **UNDER-DEVELOPMENT** and is not even close to finished.
+The current state of it is a framework to integrate and build further scripts for GeoFS with a unified UI system.

 ## Current Support
 - Helmet Mounted Display